 As shown by our research, voluntary reporting following the TCFD framework has also had little take up amongst Australian companies.

-- A mandate for TCFD-compliant climate risk reporting for all companies operating in ‘high risk’ sectors, as well as financial institutions
+We need regulators to mandate a TCFD-compliant climate risk reporting for all companies operating in 'high risk' sectors, as well as financial institutions.

 "Some climate risks are distinctly ‘financial’ in nature.
 Many of these risks are foreseeable, material and actionable now."Geoff Summerhayes, APRA Executive Board Member